smartface/sf-plugin-instabug/README.md

 #### User Email and Name

-By default, we ask the user to enter their email in any report.
-You can set the email as a required or optional field as explained.
+By default, Instabug prompts the user to enter their email in a report.
+You can set the email as a required or an optional field:

 ```javascript
 InstaBug.identifyUser("NAME","EMAIL");